Exceller/Reproducible_Research_Project1_Activity/README.md

 •interval: Identifier for the 5-minute interval in which measurement was taken

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

+## ASSIGNMENT
+The objective is to write a report that answers the questions detailed below.
+Ultimately, the entire assignment should be completed in a single R markdown document that can be processed by knitr and be transformed into an HTML file.